Live Food Storage

 And here you can see the final framing of the upper edge.
 Extruded polyethylene foam has been around the edges and under the lip of the horizontal treated wood near the top.
 Braces have been added at the bottom to resist soil pressure that might bend the boards, and bracing has been put on top to suspend a heavily insulated floor and hinged hatch.
 Foam insulation was also laid flat 2 feet wide around the perimeter, since every foot of horizontal insulation corresponds to 2 feet of vertical insulation.
 Our average winter frost depth is around 6 feet, meaning that freezing temperatures could only be found at the bottom of the uninsulated floor, assuming there was no mass of food in the cellar to stabilize the internal temperature.

 This is the insulated lid, shown inverted, with its treated 2-by-6-inch flooring installed over treated 1-by-6 sides.
-The insulation consists or 2 layers of 2-inch extruded polystyrene and 3 layers of "Reflectix", an aluminized mylar bubble-wrap.
-The right side is angled to allow such a thick door to easily clear the adjoining floor edge and hinge down into place.
+The insulation consists of 2 layers of 2-inch extruded polystyrene and 3 layers of "Reflectix", an aluminized mylar bubble-wrap.
+The right side is angled to allow such a thick door to easily clear the adjoining floor edge and swing down into place.

 And here is the lid in place, with its large strap hinges and flush-mounted pull rings, propped open slightly so you can see it in relation to the rest of the floor.
 You can still see some of the foam and Reflectix insulation going into place.